Lilly Kahil: Career

-Lilly Kahil was a research associate at CNRS between 1955–1957.
-She became a professor at the University of Fribourg between 1957–1969.
+Lilly Kahil was a research associate at CNRS between 1955 and 1957.
+She became a professor at the University of Fribourg between 1957 and 1969.
 She was a professor at the University of Paris X-Nanterre for the next ten years, following which she was appointed Director of Research at CNRS.

 Kahil specialised in archaeology, the history of religions and mythology.
 She worked with the Swiss School of Archaeology in Greece at the excavations at Eretria in 1964 and 1978.
 She also conducted digs at Soloi in Cyprus and Laodicea on the Lycus, as well as at Thasos on behalf of the French School of Athens, publishing a report on the ceramics there in 1967.

 She was one of the first archaeologists to develop an in-depth study of Geometric art in Greek ceramics, including those from Euboean workshops.
 A major contribution was on the iconography on vases found at the temple of Artemis in Brauron.

 Kahil also conducted archaeological digs on behalf of the Institute of Advanced Study.
 Her last project, a study of the white ground technique used on lekythos at the Louvre, remained unfinished at her death.